bitovi/academy/src/angular/14-building-order-form/building-order-form.md

 ## Problem 1: Create New Route for Ordering From a Restaurant

-## P1: Technical Requirements
+## P1: Technical requirements

 Create a new `order` component, and create a route for our new component!
 The path should be `/restaurants/{{slug}}/order`.

-## P1: How to Verify Your Solution is Correct
+## P1: How to verify your solution is correct

 When you navigate to the `/order` path from a restaurant detail page you should see your new order component.